 Arif Zakaria

 Arif Zakaria is an Indian actor, best known for Tamil cinema.
-Arif Zakaria began their career in 1997.
+Arif Zakaria began their career in 1997 and has been a prominent figure in the industry for over 29 years.
 With 30 credits to their name, Arif Zakaria remains one of the most prolific and celebrated talents in the industry.
 Spanning 20+ years, Arif Zakaria's career remains one of the longest and most celebrated in Tamil cinema.

 Career Milestones